Bionif92/Cursos-de-Programacion/Javascript.md

  2. Test
  3. Optimize (fallbacks, babel,polyfills)
  4. Build for production
- 5. Deploy
+ 5. Deploy the output

+Optimize and production in server side is not relevant

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjkzMjQ0MzAsMTg0NTM3MTE1OSwxMz
-k2NTE1NjkyLDExNDA4NDI3NDYsLTQxNTQ5Mjc5MCwtMTcxODM0
-NDEwMl19
+eyJoaXN0b3J5IjpbLTEwNzA2NTI0MzhdfQ==
 -->